This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Wait until later in the day when natural light is softer to avoid harsh sun spots and streaks.

-If you really get into home photography and you want to upgrade your photo skills, I recommend investing in a ring light, like this one.
+If you really get into home photography and you want to upgrade your photo skills, I recommend investing in a ring light, like this one I bought on Amazon.

 The above photo is your quintessential baby’s first Christmas photo.